mathieux51/reply-demo/README.md

 └── utils.js
 ```

 To ease development, the db is held in memory and has two item for each entity.
 Every route has three files: `config`, `index` and `schema`.
 The schema file contains information to validate the schema (payload and params) with [Joi](https://github.com/hapijs/joi).
-A [`failAction`](https://hapijs.com/tutorials/validation#user-content-responsefailaction) handler should be implement for every route that needs it because it helps the API users in case of a payload/params error.
+A [`failAction`](https://hapijs.com/tutorials/validation#user-content-responsefailaction) handler should be implemented for every route that needs it, because it helps the API users in case of a payload/params error.

 Every handler has 6 files: